Distortion of surfaces in 3-manifolds

 There is a natural homomorphism $w \colon H_{1}(\Phi(S);\Z) \to \Q^{\times}$ defined as follows.
 For any directed $1$--cycle $\gamma$ in $\Phi(S)$ dual to a cycle of directed edges $e_1, \dots ,e_{n}$ in $\Gamma(\Phi(\mathcal{T}_{g}))$, the \emph{spirality} of $\gamma$ is the number

 We say the \emph{spirality of $S$ is trivial} if $w$ is a trivial homomorphism.
-The \emph{governor} of $g$ with respect to the chosen mapping torus $M_{B_{v}}$ is the maximum of values $\xi_{e}$ with $e$ varies all directed edges in the graph $\Gamma(\Phi(\mathcal{T}_{g}))$. \end{defn}
+The \emph{governor} of $g$ with respect to the chosen mapping torus $M_{B_{v}}$ is the maximum of values $\xi_{e}$ with $e$ varying over all directed edges in the graph $\Gamma(\Phi(\mathcal{T}_{g}))$. \end{defn}

 \begin{rem} \begin{enumerate} \item It is shown by Yi Liu in \cite{YiLiu2017} that the homomorphism $w$ does not depend on the choice of mapping torus $M_{B_v}$.
 Moreover, Yi Liu shows that if $N$ is a closed manifold, and $S$ is a closed surface then $\pi_1(S)$ is separable in $\pi_1(N)$ if and only if the spirality of $S$ is trivial (see Theorem~1.1 \cite{YiLiu2017}).
-Recent work of Sun (see Theorem~1.3 in \cite{Sun18}) allows us to say that fundamental group of a clean surface $S$ in a non-geometric $3$--manifold $N$ is separable if and only if the spirality of $S$ is trivial. \item When $N$ is a graph manifold and $S$ is horizontal, properly immersed then the notion spirality in Definition~\ref{defn:DilationSlopes} was previously studied by Rubinstein-Wang \cite{RW98}. \end{enumerate} \end{rem}
+Recent work of Sun (see Theorem~1.3 in \cite{Sun18}) allows us to say that fundamental group of a clean surface $S$ in a non-geometric $3$--manifold $N$ is separable if and only if the spirality of $S$ is trivial. \item When $N$ is a graph manifold and $S$ is horizontal, properly immersed then the notion of spirality in Definition~\ref{defn:DilationSlopes} was previously studied by Rubinstein-Wang \cite{RW98}. \end{enumerate} \end{rem}